Superintendent (Christianity): Methodist usage

 The offices of bishop and district superintendent exist in The United Methodist Church as particular ministries.
 Bishops are elected and district superintendents are appointed from the group of elders who are ordained to be ministers of Word, Sacrament, and Order and thereby participate in the ministry of Christ, in sharing a royal priesthood which has apostolic roots (I Peter 2:9; John 21:15-17; Acts 20:28; I Peter 5:2-3; I Timothy 3:1-7).

-In the British Methodist Church and its offshoots, a Superintendent is a minister who serves in a supervisory position over a Methodist Circuit (a grouping of local churches to which ministers are appointed).
+In the British Methodist Church and its offshoots, a superintendent (sometimes shortened to "super") is a minister who serves in a supervisory position over a Methodist circuit (a grouping of local churches to which ministers are appointed).

-The term Superintendent evolved in Britain before the death of Methodist founder John Wesley and was a description of the responsibilities of some of his Assistants (a role which later evolved into what is now known as ordained presbyteral ministry).
+The role of superintendent evolved in Britain before the death of Methodist founder John Wesley and was a description of the responsibilities of some of his assistants (a role which later evolved into what is now known as ordained presbyteral ministry).